 Part of the political hype surrounding the Dilnot Report, and the subsequent Care Act 2014, was that, “Nobody’s Granny should have to sell her home to pay for her care”.
 As a consequence, the Deferred Payment Scheme was made mandatory on all Local Authorities from April 2015.

 What is the Deferred Payment Scheme?

 The Deferred Payment Scheme is Equity Release by another name.
-It comes into play when Granny has run out of money – savings and investments (down to her last £14,250 in 2017/18) – and is paying for her own care whilst owning her own property.
+It comes into play when Granny has run out of money – savings and investments (down to her last £14,250 in England in 2020/21) – and is paying for her own care whilst owning her own property.
 Prior to April 2015, after the initial 12-week disregard, Granny would have to pay for her own care, unless her Local Authority ran the previous Deferred Payment Scheme, which was interest and charges-free.
 As a consequence, many Grannies (and/or her Family) felt they had no option other than to sell her home.